cmarche2ti/WeatherPy-python-api/README.md

-# api-homework
+# Weather Python APIs

-The three things that this assignment showed me about how weather changes as you approach the equator are:
+The three insights that this assignment showed me about how weather changes as you approach the equator are:

-1. It does get warmer as you approach the equator.
+1. As cities get closer to the equator they get hotter.
 2. The hottest places seem to be just north of the equator.
-2. Humidity, wind spead and cloudiness are not correlated with latitude.
+3. Humidity, wind spead and cloudiness are not correlated with latitude.